abumalick/react_app_env_variables/README.md

 const TEST = process.env.TEST;
 ```

-All the environment variables are included in the main chunk in `build/static/js` folder
+All the environment variables that are passed to the app by webpack are included in the `main` chunk in `build/static/js` folder.

 ```
 Object({NODE_ENV:"production",PUBLIC_URL:"",WDS_SOCKET_HOST:void 0,WDS_SOCKET_PATH:void 0,WDS_SOCKET_PORT:void 0,REACT_APP_TEST_ENV_VARIABLE:"This_is_visible_in_the_app"}).TEST
 ```

+Please note that env variables that are not prefixed by `REACT_APP_` are not included

 If you want to play around, make sure you remove `node_modules/.cache` folder.
 Env variables get somewhat cached between builds.
 (I included a `clean` script)